 - Cleaning Services and Maintenance Services; and

 The Bank endeavours to manage any potential risk in respect of these relationships pursuant to the policies and procedures set out below and to ensure no supplier, contractor or business partner has been convicted of any offences under the Act.

 If the Bank becomes aware of any occurrences of such offences, we will notify the relevant authorities immediately.

 The Bank has the following policies in place which reflect its commitment to acting ethically and with integrity in the course of its business:

-- Supplier contracts – We inform all parties with whom we do business with of our Modern Slavery Policy and carry out appropriate due diligence on new suppliers as well as seeking assurance from all our supplier contracts that they do not engage in any conduct prohibited pursuant to the Act.
+- Supplier contracts – We inform all parties with whom we do business with of our Modern Slavery Policy and carry out appropriate due diligence on new suppliers as well as seeking assurance from all our supplier including via contractual provisions that they do not engage in any conduct prohibited pursuant to the Act.
 Failure to comply will result in termination of the contract.

 - Recruitment procedures – The Bank has robust procedures in place as regards carrying out due diligence on new employees which include obtaining confirmation of eligibility to work, checking residency and a verification of background and employment history.